MeLoveCarbs/Fitness-app/README.md

-# Fitness-app for NUS orbital summer module
+# Fitness-app for NUS orbital
 A rudimentary prototype of social media fitness app created using android studio in java, with limited UI design

 ### Software used: